 Instructions

-- Fill a container with cold water and add the dried shiitake mushrooms to steep.
+- Fill a glass jar with cold water and add the dried shiitake mushrooms to steep.

 - Let it stand overnight in the fridge.

-- Remove the shiitake mushrooms next morning. *4
+- Remove the shiitake mushrooms the next morning and your dashi is ready. *4

 Notes